Doanh-dev/Project3SE4348/devlog.md

 Create the the third branch to work on the 3 branch merge the command -second to the 3 one need to create a python file

+### 12/8/2024 2:05 pm
+Finish the main.py program
+need to test and make addition if need